Sunda scops owl: Breeding

 The Sunda scops owl lines its nest with plant fibre.
 It will lay up to three eggs in a tree hollow from January to April and their breeding season can sometimes be extended to June or late July.
 The Sunda scops owl tends to behave aggressively when threatened by other owls by displaying territorial behavior.
 A female Sunda scops owl will react aggressively when feeling threatened by responding vocally to warn intruders from interfering and keeping them at a distance.

 Voice

 Its call is a hooting yelp in between a longer period of silence.
-The Sunda Scops owls use their callings to mark their territory and have evolved to have voice individuality to improve their territory proclamation.
+Sunda scops owls use their callings to mark their territory and have evolved to have voice individuality to improve their territory proclamation.
 Every owl has its own unique vocal characteristics such as varying frequencies at which they produce their callings/noises which gives them each a unique voice.
 Having a unique voice/calling makes it easier for an owl to stand out from its competitors and mark its territory more effectively.